iotaledger/bee-rfcs/text/0000-bee-model-crate/0000-bee-model-crate.md

 formats should be implemented, or if the network will support several transaction types simultaneously.

-We thus do not consider generalizations over or interfaces of transactions, but only propose a basic `Transaction` type.
+We thus do not consider generalizations over or interfaces for transactions, but only propose a basic `Transaction` type.
 All mentions of *transactions* in general or the `Transaction` type in particular will be implicitly in reference to that format used by `iri v1.8.1`.